libdither/libdither/research/the-problems-of-communication.md

 > A **programming language** is any set of rules that converts [strings](https://en.wikipedia.org/wiki/Formal_language#Words_over_an_alphabet "Formal language"), or [graphical](https://en.wikipedia.org/wiki/Computer_graphics "Computer graphics") [program](https://en.wikipedia.org/wiki/Computer_program "Computer program") elements in the case of [visual programming languages](https://en.wikipedia.org/wiki/Visual_programming_language "Visual programming language"), to various kinds of [machine code output](https://en.wikipedia.org/wiki/Machine_code "Machine code").
 Programming languages are one kind of [computer language](https://en.wikipedia.org/wiki/Computer_language "Computer language"), and are used in [computer programming](https://en.wikipedia.org/wiki/Computer_programming "Computer programming") to implement [algorithms](https://en.wikipedia.org/wiki/Algorithm "Algorithm").

 What is a "string"?
 The layperson might think of a string as a piece of thread.
 The physicist might think of it in the context of string theory.
 In this context "strings" really means a string of text.
 Something that is written with a keyboard, stored in a computer.
-And heres the problem.
+And here's the problem.
 We have all this assumed meaning embedded into the word "string" that unless you started from the beginning, it would be difficult to understand anything.

 We will distill `string` down into a simpler form: "a data stucture representing a sequence of characters".